 All public domain Sanborn Fire Insurance maps have been digitized and are available online (with the exception of a few sheets from 1923-1924).
 Sheets that are still under copyright restriction are not available online.
 Tools for searching the Sanborn maps at the Library of Congress are fully described and linked below.

-This searchable checklist includes descriptions of the entire collection of Sanborn fire insurance maps, including bound and unbound maps as well as microfilm reels, in the custody of the Geography and Map Division.
-It was compiled between 1974 and 1978 by staff members of the Reference and Bibliography Section of the Geography and Map Division, with the assistance of several summer employees assigned to the section in 1976 and 1977.
-The online checklist also contains links to existing digital images from our collection and will be updated as new images are added.
+This searchable database includes records for the entire collection of Sanborn fire insurance maps, including bound and unbound maps as well as microfilm reels, in the custody of the Geography and Map Division.
+The online platform also contains links to existing digital images from our collection and will be updated as new images are added.

-In five columns the checklist records: (1) the date of edition, (2) the number of sheets, (3) additional place names cited by the publisher in map titles (4) comments and (5) the URL if digital files are available.
-In the comments column are the "500" and "000" series numbers that identify the volumes acquired from the Bureau of the Census.
-The standard map is colored and measures 65 x 55 cm; variations are noted in the comments column.
+Each Sanborn record includes the state, city, the date of edition, the number of sheets, any additional place names cited by the publisher in map titles, any additional or special notes, and any digital files if they are available.
+In the notes field, there may be "500" and "000" series numbers that identify the volumes acquired from the Bureau of the Census.
+The standard map is colored and measures 65 x 55 cm; variations have been noted.
 Editions issued by the company in atlas format are here described as "bound."

-The checklist is continually updated to reflect new acquisitions.
+The database is continually updated to reflect new acquisitions and new scanned material.

 This tool provides searchable access to the digitized Sanborn Fire Insurance maps.
 It also includes an introduction to the collection and several essays.